WanderingSpaceThinker/nonexistence/_posts/2021-10-31-Human-compatibility.md

  - image_path: /static/posts_img/messy_room.jpg
 ---

 Last time we talked about how we could attribute a color to our mind.
-Now that we have that, we can talk about those colors *interact* with each other.
+Now that we have that, we can talk about how those colors *interact* with each other.
 Because, just like some colors don't match really well together, some people won't get along.

 Have you ever met someone and knew that you'll never get along?
 Or maybe the contrary, you knew you'll become best friends instantly?
 Of course, there is all the middle cases like that person that made you felt uncomfortable without understanding why or that one that you tolerate, but only for short periods of time.